cdomet-d/irc/bot/libs/curl/docs/libcurl/opts/CURLOPT_MIME_OPTIONS.md

 # DESCRIPTION

-Pass a long that holds a bitmask of options.
-Each bit is a boolean flag used while encoding a MIME tree or multipart form data.
+Pass a long that holds a bitmask of CURLMIMEOPT_* defines.
+Each bit is a Boolean flag used while encoding a MIME tree or multipart form data.

 Available bits are: